The Little Building

 Partnering with Elkus Manfredi and Emerson College

 A land surveyor was brought in by Elkus Manfredi Architects to provide architectural drawings of The Little Building, but they recommended that the Existing Conditions team be brought in instead.
-As a result, the Existing Conditions team was brought on to the project and created a Building Information Model (BIM) of the building's exterior shell and interior while it was still occupied.
+As a result, the Existing Conditions team was brought on to the project for 3D laser scanning services to create a Building Information Model (BIM) of the building's exterior shell and interior while it was still occupied.
 This was necessary due to the extensive nature of the renovation, which involved the removal of all four exterior walls and a complete redesign of the building, leaving only the columns and floor slabs in place.

 Aerial exterior rendering of laser scan data with building information model overlay

-On-site image of Kurt Yeghian, Founder and CEO, in a dormitory space
+On-site image of Kurt Yeghian, Existing Conditions Founder and CEO, in a dormitory space.

 Rendering of Concrete-Polymer Facade Details